learning-web/learning-web.github.io/types.md

 permalink: /types/
 ---

+## Reading Group

+The primary goal of a reading group project is to understand a given model, theory, or concept by working through a specific book.

 ## Distillation

 The primary goal of a distillation project is to make it easier for subsequent generations to undertand a specific concept.